emanuel-minetti/actix-rest-vue-setup/README.md

 (via [Cypress](https://www.cypress.io/))
 testing the client.

+Next we'll add internationalisation (via [vue-i18n](https://vue-i18n.intlify.dev/)).
-We'll implement a login API and page using a [Postgresql](https://www.postgresql.org/) backend.
+Further on we'll implement a login API and page using a [Postgresql](https://www.postgresql.org/) backend.
 For further authentication we'll be using [JWT](https://jwt.io/).

-Some steps will be available via [releases].
+Some steps will be available via [branches].
 Further modularization is not planned.

 ## TODO